JaiTheGuy/loopsPython/README.md

 print("HAVE A GREAT SUMMER")
 ```
 - The solution to that is to write out for loop knowing the amount of times we want to print this statement out
-- If we wanted to print "HAVE A GREAT SUMMER" 5 times, we'll write out the following:
+- If we wanted to print "HAVE A GREAT SUMMER" 5 times using a loop, we'll write out the following:

 ```python